 |

-People in Wales are becoming increasingly aware of the harmful
+People in Wales are becoming increasingly aware of the harmful consequences of our toxic legacy.

-consequences of our toxic legacy.
-But, due to a lack of funding, resources and
+But, due to a lack of funding, resources and expertise, and other issues besides, contaminated land

-issues besides, contaminated land is not being identified, assessed and remediated.
+is not being identified, assessed and remediated.
+That's why Friends of the Earth Wales is calling

-improved regulation to protect people's health and that of the natural world.
+people's health and that of the natural world.

 | ||||